learningequality/ricecooker/README.md

 The basic process of getting new content into Kolibri is as follows:

-1. Create and upload a new Kolibri Channel using either `ricecooker` (automated creation) or Kolibri Studio (manual creation).
+1. Create and upload a new Kolibri Channel using either `ricecooker` integration script or by manually uploading content through the Kolibri Studio web interface.
 2. Publish the new channel using Kolibri Studio to make it accessible to Kolibri.
 3. Copy the channel's token in Kolibri Studio, and paste it into Kolibri's import screen to import the channel.

-We call the `ricecooker`-based automated content import workflow the "Kolibri Content Pipeline."
-The diagram below illustrates this three step process.
+The diagram below illustrates the three steps of this process:

-## The Kolibri Content Pipeline

-The Kolibri content pipeline is pictured below:

 ![The Kolibri Content Pipeline](https://raw.githubusercontent.com/learningequality/ricecooker/master/docs/figures/content_pipeline_diagram.png)

-This `ricecooker` framework is the "main actor" in the first part of the content pipeline, and touches all aspects of the pipeline within the region highlighted in blue in the above diagram.

 ## Key Concepts